|

 Bearley Station: gwrb442a

-In this close up of image 'gwrb442' the goods shed can be
+Close up of image 'gwrb442' showing the goods shed and a

-seen more clearly.
-The entrance to the shed was originally built to accommodate
+entrance to the shed was originally built to accommodate broad gauge wagons

-broad gauge wagons although whether this actually occured is not known.
-The
+although whether this actually occured is not known.
+The entrance could be

-entrance could be secured by a pair of doors, one of which is fully opened
+secured by a pair of doors, one of which is fully opened being resting against

 back